madroxdupe42/peacefulscience.org/content/articles/biologos-evolving-position.md

 A decade later, this June 2021, [**BioLogos published a new position on what genetics says about Adam and Eve**](https://biologos.org/articles/what-genetics-say-about-adam-and-eve).
 This new position statement recommends [their theological position on Adam and Eve](https://biologos.org/common-questions/were-adam-and-eve-historical-figures/), which itself underwent [several revisions](https://discourse.peacefulscience.org/t/_/5847) in the last few years.

-BioLogos also deleted several articles from their website, and these deletions are equally important to understanding the organization's past and current position.
+BioLogos also quietly deleted several articles from their website, and these deletions are equally important to understanding the organization's past and current position.